 This section lists the country-wide associations from the British Isles FHS to National Genealogical Society giving details about each one and what resources and publications they offer.

-Founded in 1988, its aims are to promote and encourage interest in genealogy, particularly that relating to the British Isles, to exchange genealogical information and to maintain a collection of genealogical materials.
+Founded in 1988, its aim is to promote and encourage interest in genealogy, particularly that relating to the England, Scotland, Wales, the Isle of Man, the Channel Islands and Ireland, to exchange genealogical information and to maintain a collection of genealogical materials.

 Their website gives help to people wishing to trace an immigrant ancestor.
 It is possible to download copies of their bi-monthly newsletter from May/Jun 2002 to Sep/Oct 2012, and their half-yearly journal from 1988-2010.

-Resources are accessible in Los Angeles FamilySearch Library.
-Resources relating to England and Wales include:
+Resources are accessible in Los Angeles FamilySearch Library, with resources relating to England and Wales including:

 Some resources relating to Scotland: